Taliban warn Afghan neighbours against allowing US bases

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL: The Taliban warned Afghanistan's neighbours Wednesday against allowing the United States to operate military bases on their soil, saying they would thwart such a "historic mistake".
+KABUL: The Taliban warned Afghanistan’s neighbours Wednesday against allowing the United States to operate military bases on their soil, the insurgents insisting they would thwart such a “historic mistake”.

 Such overt physical support has largely ended, however, although some countries do allow their airspace to be used for military flights.